fastoch/Rust/README.md

 ## What is Rust?

 A systems programming language known for its safety, performance, and productivity.
-It's basically C without having to perform the memory management manually.
+It's basically **C++ without** the hassle of **manual memory management**.

 ## Why learning Rust?

-- Fastest language after C
+- Fastest language after C/C++
 - Rich type system
 - No garbage collector (faster runtime)
 - Useful compiler output
-- Guarantees Memory safety
+- Guarantees **Memory safety**
 - Most beloved programming language since 2016 (according to Stack Overflow)
 - Fast adoption in various branches (e.g. Linux kernel, Chromium, Android, Firefox, etc.)

+The majority of security vulnerabilities in large codebases can be traced to **memory safety** bugs.
+And since Rust code can largely, if not totally, avoid such problems when properly implemented,
+its widespread adoption is no surprise.

+Back in september 2022, Microsoft Azure CTO Mark Russinovich argued that software projects that might have
+been started in C/C++ should use Rust instead.

 ## Recommended Resources